 - Add vintage elements to tie it all together.

 Yikes!!
 Only 2 more weeks to accomplish all of that!
-This upcoming week, we’re planning on disguising that breaker box!
+So this upcoming week, we’re planning on disguising that breaker box!
 And I’ll be painting, and painting and painting!

 Last week, I escaped into Linda’s blog and visited the other Guest participants.
 You must grab a cup of coffee, head over to Calling it Home, and look at all the gorgeousness everyone is sharing.
 It is so motivating.

 Be sure to follow me on your favorite social media so you don’t miss the updates next week!